tschuelia/Pandora/README.md

 On some machines this option does not work.
 If you encounter any errors, try again using `pip install .`

 ## Usage
+### Input
+The following input types are currently supported:
+- EIGEN format

+Pandora applies no preprocessing so make sure to provide a preprocessed dataset.
+More specifically, apply LD pruning *before* running Pandora.

 ### Command line interface
 Not yet implemented, coming soon...